wuapnjie/PuzzleView/README.md

 ### Custom Layout
 The custom layout also is easy.
 Just extends PuzzleLayout and write layout() method.
 </br>
-In the PuzlleLayout.class, it provides some methods to help you custom.Also you can see the source code in build-in layout.
+In the PuzlleLayout.class, it provides some methods to help you custom.Also you can see the source code in build-in layout to study.
 ```java
 public class CustomLayout extends PuzzleLayout {